Components -> Vitamins -> Water soluble vitamins

-What does Thiamin (vitamin B1) do for the body?
+What does vitamin B1 do for the body?

-The Recommended Dietary Allowance (RDA) for thiamin varies by age and gender.
-For adult men, it is 1.2 mg per day, and for adult women, it is 1.1 mg per day.
+The Recommended Dietary Allowance (RDA) for adults is around 1.1 - 1.4 mg per day.
 Pregnant and breastfeeding women may require higher amounts.

-What are the health risks associated with a deficiency in thiamin (vitamin B1)?
+What are the health risks associated with a deficiency in vitamin B1?

-A deficiency in thiamin can lead to a condition called beriberi, which can cause symptoms such as fatigue, weakness, nerve damage, and in severe cases, heart problems.
+A deficiency in vitamin B1 can cause symptoms such as fatigue, weakness, nerve damage, and in severe cases, heart problems.
 It can also lead to a condition known as Wernicke-Korsakoff syndrome, which can affect the nervous system and cognitive function.

-Thiamin (vitamin B1) is generally safe and does not cause harm when consumed in normal amounts from foods.
-However, taking high doses of thiamin supplements may lead to rare but potential side effects such as upset stomach, nausea, and allergic reactions.
-It's important to always follow the recommended daily allowance and speak with a healthcare professional before taking any supplements.
+Vitamin B1 is generally safe and does not cause harm when consumed in normal amounts from foods.
+However, it's still important to always follow the recommended daily allowance and speak with a healthcare professional before taking any supplements.

-If your thiamin (vitamin B1) levels are low, you may experience symptoms such as fatigue, weakness, confusion, muscle pain, and nerve damage.
-It's important to include thiamin-rich foods in your diet, such as whole grains, lean pork, fish, and fortified cereals.
+If your vitamin B1 levels are low, you may experience symptoms such as fatigue, weakness, confusion, muscle pain, and nerve damage.
+It's important to include thiamin-rich foods in your diet daily, such as whole grains, fish, and fortified cereals.
+Additionally, consult with a healthcare professional to discuss the need for supplementation.

-How do vegans get their Thiamin (vitamin B1) intake?
+How do vegans get their vitamin B1 intake?

-Vegans can get their thiamin intake from various plant-based sources such as whole grains, fortified cereals, legumes, nuts, and seeds.
+Vegans can get their vitamin B1 (thiamin) intake from various plant-based sources such as whole grains, fortified cereals, legumes, nuts, and seeds.
 Foods like brown rice, lentils, black beans, sunflower seeds, and nutritional yeast are rich in thiamin and can help vegans meet their daily requirements.

 or